-A business coach can be described as a professional mentor and consultant who guides and supports a business owner to help them grow themselves and take their business to the next level.
-Business coaching, a process which costs between $250-$300 per hour, is more like a collaborative relationship between a business coach and a CEO or business owner, which enables the owner to see where they’re currently standing and how they can move forward from there.
-There are several agents that contribute in determining the hourly and monthly retainer rate and consequently affect the monthly income of a business coach.
+A business coach can be described as a professional mentor and consultant who guides and supports business owners to help them grow themselves and take their businesses to the next level.
+Business coaching, a process that costs between $250-$300 per hour, is more like a collaborative relationship between a business coach and a CEO or business owner, which enables the owner to see where they’re currently standing and how they can move forward from there.
+There are several agents that contribute to determining the hourly and monthly retainer rates and consequently affect the monthly income of a business coach.

 A business coach is important for your business because they’re always worth the investment you do to get their services because they bring a lot of value with them.
-Such as they help leaders to polish their leadership skills and develop themselves personally and professionally, they act as an accountability partner and help the business owner to remain motivated and stay focused on their goals, they give a very particular advice to help them deal with their day-to-day management issues, they can even help build a business from scratch or save one from crashing down by their strategies.
+Such as they help leaders to polish their leadership skills and develop themselves personally and professionally, act as an accountability partner, and help the business owner to remain motivated and stay focused on their goals, they give very particular advice to help them deal with their day-to-day management issues, and they are even able to help build a business from scratch or save one from crashing down by their strategies.

 There are various important factors that influence the salary of a business coach due to which the income of business coaches varies across a wide range.
 Four of these factors are listed below.

 Certification is important for several reasons for business coaches.
 It shows a business coach’s dedication and commitment to personal and professional growth.
 It shows that they are ready to work hard and spend their time improving their skills.
-A business coach has to undergo rigorous training, work under the supervision of a mentor and they’re awarded the certificate only if they successfully demonstrate what they’ve learnt through the training, the certificate becomes a proof of their seriousness and devotion as a professional.
+A business coach has to undergo rigorous training and work under the supervision of a mentor and they’re awarded the certificate only if they successfully demonstrate what they’ve learned through the training, the certificate becomes proof of their seriousness and devotion as a professional.

-Professional Experience of a business coach shows that they have spent a considerable amount of time in improving their craft as business coach and thus are in a position to offer more valuable and practical advice to their clients.
+The professional experience of a business coach shows that they have spent a considerable amount of time improving their craft as a business coach and thus are in a position to offer more valuable and practical advice to their clients.
 Some clients also come looking for success stories when they’re hiring a business coach.
-With more experience, you will offer more stories which portray you as a trustworthy partner.
+With more experience, you will offer more stories that portray you as a trustworthy partner.

 The more experience you have got under your belt as a business coach, the more you’re entitled to charge in the coaching industry for your services.
 So, professional experience plays a crucial role when you’re considering a raise in your charges.

-You need to possess several important skills to become a good coach; such as effective communication, emotional intelligence, ability to listen actively to your coachees, ability to give and receive feedback, decision making and problem solving, etc.
+You need to possess several important skills to become a good coach; such as effective communication, emotional intelligence, the ability to listen actively to your coachees, the ability to give and receive feedback, decision-making, and problem-solving, etc.

-A business coach is described as a professional mentor and consultant who guides and supports a business owner to help them grow themselves and take their business to the next level.
+A business coach is described as a professional mentor and consultant who guides and supports business owners to help them grow themselves and take their businesses to the next level.
 A business coach acts as an educator and an accountability partner as well who, by their constant feedback, helps the business owner to remain focused on their goals.

 Business coaches perform several other tasks.
 For example, they offer personalized growth plans and strategies tailored according to what your business needs at the time.
-They bring in with them tools, expertise and industry knowledge that gives you clarity and helps you craft a path to achieve your goals, and turn your vision into reality.
+They bring with them tools, expertise, and industry knowledge that gives you clarity and helps you craft a path to achieve your goals and turn your vision into reality.
 They even assist you as a young entrepreneur who’s just starting out, in establishing your business from scratch.

-There are several factors that contribute in determining the hourly and monthly retainer rate and consequently affect the monthly income of a business coach.
+There are several factors that contribute to determining the hourly and monthly retainer rate and consequently, affect the monthly income of a business coach.
 The coach, who’s just starting out, for example, will charge you $150-$250 dollars per hour while business coaches with adequate experience, e.g., 7-10 years, will charge you anywhere between $450-$600 per hour or even more.

 Similarly, small business coaches charge comparatively less than the coaches who coach leaders and executives in a company which can lie between $150-$300 per hour.
 When it comes to executive coaches though, the higher the leader is on the corporate ladder, the higher the rate will be charged by the business coach.

 Yes, you can make a living as a coach.
 All you need for that is to gain some experience and credentials; such as relevant certificates through a professional training institute for coaching.
 After some time, you’ll be able to get more credibility by authoring books and offering courses related to your area of coaching.
-Keep on improving yourself by constantly learning new strategies and by bettering your approaches as you acquire more experience, and you will be making a living as a coach and that too, a good one.
+Keep on improving yourself by constantly learning new strategies and by bettering your approaches as you acquire more experience, and you will be making a good living as a coach.

 Yes, business coaching is a good career considering that the business coach has adequate experience in the field and is ready to constantly work on themselves to remain aware of current trends in the market.
 When a business coach goes one step ahead and shows more dedication by attending relevant training sessions and acquiring certifications, they are able to charge clients higher rates than those coaches with less experience and no certification.

-No, they do not.
-The average hourly income of a life coach starts from $50 to $150 per hour while that of a business coach who’s just starting out, may range from $150 to $250 per hour.
-As these coaches grow in their respective fields and gain more experience, the average hourly income of a life coach increases up-to $300 per hour whereas the average hourly income of a business coach rises up-to $500 or more.
+No, a life and a business coach do not have the same salary.
+The average hourly income of a life coach starts from $50 to $150 per hour while that of a business coach who’s just starting out may range from $150 to $250 per hour.
+As these coaches grow in their respective fields and gain more experience, the average hourly income of a life coach increases up to $300 per hour whereas the average hourly income of a business coach rises up to $500 or more.
 The given salary range enables us to say that an average business or executive coach earns a bit more hourly as well as annually compared to an average life coach.